raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	new_y = y
 	```

 1. Now it's time to change the position of the marble, depending on the way that the Sense HAT is tilted.
 When the Sense HAT is lying flat, pitch and yaw should be approximately 0.
-They'll then either increase as the Sense HAT is tilted (0,1,2,3,4...), or they'll decrease (0,359,359,357,356...).
+They will then either increase as the Sense HAT is tilted (0,1,2,3,4...), or they'll decrease (0,359,359,357,356...).
 You'll want to ignore very tiny movements (less than a degree) as the Sense HAT will very rarely be lying completely flat.

 1. If the pitch is between 1 and 179, then `new_x` needs to decrease.
 If it's between 359 and 181, then `new_x`should increase.